xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/ideapad.md

 ### And Some underworld fellas:
   * Verona - the leader of the gang that runs the Shambles.
   * Ricky - next Sunshine's customer.

+#Core elements
+##Quosan
+Artificialy derived life form, with one purpose embeded in initial DNA coding:
+_selective extermination_

+  ...

+    Sky is bleeding, young keeper.
+Embark to embrace the gift from the gods.

+  Young girl bows to the old figure.

+    I surrender myself to the gods.

+  ...

+On landing on Raagna seed of Quosan slumbered until a suitable lifeform approached.
+As a passing critter jumped from the cold rock which kept the seed safe through the cosmos, Quosan was already slowly corrupting it from inside.
+Without advanced mental capacities the creature was fully integrated as a host in a few hours.
+In a few days Quosan spread to the whole sand lizzard colony.
+At this point Quosan needed to find more versatile host to travel larger distances and to have more resistant shell against volatile outside world.
+First there was a dying stray coyote.
+Then a pair of griffons.
+Then something strange happened.
+A humanoid approached the seed container.
+Quosan took the chance and hooked the seed to the humanoid.
+DNA programing kicked in.
+Quosan expected mental resistance and was prepared to release toxins to bloodstream, but nothing like that happened.
+Instead humanoid mentaly expressed a feeling of gratitude.
+Unfortunately surprise was not an emotion in which Quosan was trained.
+Having decided that this humanoid vessel is sturdy enough to withstand all existing seed Quosan pumped the remaining parts of the colony into the bloodstream of the girl we will later know as Red Mother.

+But this initial encounter left a tiny seed of doubt in Quosan...